 My kids LOVE waffles.
 And I have to admit, they are so much more fun than pancakes.
-We like our buttermilk waffles crispy and topped with fruit and whipping cream.
-It’s a delicious, healthy and minecraft-inspired breakfast (ah the things you learn when you have kids).
+We like our buttermilk waffles topped with fruit sauce and whipping cream.
+Use wholegrain flour for a delicious, healthy and minecraft-inspired breakfast (ah the things you learn when you have kids).

-Anyways, this recipe is certainly a huge favourite in my house.
-We make buttermilk waffles nearly every weekend, then freeze the leftovers for after school snacks.
+Anyways, this recipe certainly is a huge favourite in my house.
+We make a double recipe of buttermilk waffles nearly every weekend, then freeze the leftovers for after quick weekday breakfasts.

-If you’re looking for a vegan waffle recipe, try my gluten free apple sauce waffles.
+Best of all, buttermilk waffles are perfect for gluten free flours!
+If you’re looking for a gluten free and vegan waffles, then try my gluten free apple sauce waffles.

 Flavour your waffles!

-Buttermilk waffles are a great basic recipe for all sorts of different waffle flavours.
+Buttermilk waffles are a great basic recipe for all sorts of different flavours.

 - Savoury: Savoury waffles are perfect for brunch, snack or as a fun alternative to bread with dinner!
 When making savoury waffles, don’t include sugar in your batter.
-Add in a 1/4 cup of additional ingredients like: fresh herbs, green onion, diced sun-dried tomatoes or cheese.
+Then add in a 1/4 cup of additional ingredients.
+Try one or more of the following:

 - Prep Time: 5 minutes